 Learn more about the Judge Memorial with our School Profile and Fast Facts

-- Ethnicity breakdown: Over 31% of our students self-report as being a member of an ethnic minority (Asian, Black, Hispanic, Native American, and Pacific Islander).
+- Ethnic Minority: 37% of our students self-report as being a member of an ethnic minority (Asian, Black, Hispanic, Native American, and Pacific Islander).

-- Religious breakdown: Catholic enrollment stands at 63% with, therefore, 37% of our students self-reporting as non-Catholic.
+- Religious breakdown: 62% of students are Catholic with 38% of our students self-reporting as non-Catholic

-- Members of the Class of 2017 accepted by over 188 colleges and universities, and will attend 58 colleges in 30 states and Canada
+- Members of the Class of 2018 will attend 60 colleges and universities in 19 states

 - 51% of the college-bound students are attending out-of-state institutions